 Look and Design

 This lamp is very stylish compared to similarly-priced lamps.
-It’s the only lamp I’ve ever tried that looks as though it actually belongs in my home even when not in use.
+It’s one of the only lamps I’ve ever tried that looks as though it actually belongs in my home even when not in use.
 At about 4 x 6.5 x 6.5 inches and just one pound, it is deceptively small.
 There is space for it even on my cluttered desk.

 Setup and Ease of Use

 This light is extremely simple to use right out of the box.
 The electrical cord is shorter than I would have expected.
 Once plugged in it’s only a matter of adjusting the brightness setting via the power button.
 The single-button operation makes it easy to use, though I wouldn’t recommend looking directly at the light when turning it on for the first time.

 The manual is straightforward, informative, and pleasing to look at.